Irem: History

 On April 15, 1997, Nanao established Irem Software Engineering Inc. Shortly after in July 1997, Irem Software Engineering took over the development department of Irem Corporation and absorbed it.

 With the video game business gone to the new Irem Software Engineering, Irem Corporation was left with only its longtime arcade equipment division.
 In 1997, Nanao sold Irem Corporation to Yubis Corporation.
 In 1998, Irem Corporation was renamed Apies Corporation Ltd to avoid confusing the company with Irem Software Engineering.
 Ownership of Apies changed hands in April 1999, when Yubis sold the company to Atlus.
 Atlus finally sold its shares of Apies in 2001 for 1 000 yen.
 Apies has been an independent company since then.
-With the decline of amusement equipment, Apies leading products, as of 2016, are fortune-telling machines and vending machines.
-The company is now located in Wakō.
+With the decline of amusement equipment, Apies leading products are fortune-telling machines and senjafuda vending machines.
+In 2018, it was the top manufacturer of fortune-telling vending machines in Japan, controlling approximately 80% of the domestic market.
+Apies is now located in Wakō and is the original company founded in 1974 by Kenzo Tsujimoto.

-Since its inception in 1997, Irem Software Engineering has developed and published, under the Irem trademark, video games in Japan mainly for the various PlayStation and Nintendo platforms.
+Following its inception in 1997, Irem Software Engineering developed and published, under the Irem trademark, video games in Japan mainly for the various PlayStation and Nintendo platforms.
 Irem Software Engineering owns the rights to the video games that were produced by Irem Corporation and continued releasing new installments of the R-Type franchise.
-In contrast to Irem Corporation, Irem Software Engineering has never released any arcade video games.
-Irem has largely abandoned in the 2010s the development of console video games in favor of software games based on pachinko machines.
+As a result of the 2011 Tōhoku earthquake and tsunami, Irem canceled the majority of its remaining video game projects, including Disaster Report 4 Plus: Summer Memories (its production resumed in 2014 under another publisher) and a sequel to Steambot Chronicles.
+Irem refocused to become primarily a slot-machine and pachinko developer, the industry it was in before turning to video games.
+Many Irem designers, including producer Kazuma Kujo, gathered to form a new company called Granzella to continue creating video games.
+Though no longer involved in the development or release of new video games, Irem remains present in the industry as a licensor of its IPs to other companies.
 The company had long been based in Hakusan but moved in 2010 to Chiyoda, Tokyo.
 It is a wholly owned subsidiary of Eizo Corporation (formerly Nanao).